 So while it’s important to use virtual channels to help your team stay connected, be sure to also set some ground rules so that people don’t end up contacting each other at all hours of the day about work.
 Make sure weekends stay sacred.
 Don’t micromanage how long it takes someone to respond to a message or email.
 Don’t confuse online presence with actual productivity.

-Here are more tips on how to effectively manage a remote team, including:
+Here are more tips to set healthy boundaries, including:

 - Being results-driven instead of presence-driven